FAQ

 What’s the advantage of setting up a new cosmetology school over sending survivors to an existing program?

-Miss Julie’s School of Beauty is creating a safe environment for survivors with severely traumatic pasts to receive their education in the midst of a supportive community.
+Miss Julie’s School of Beauty is creating a safe environment for survivors with severely traumatic pasts to receive their education in the midst of a supportive therapeutic community.
 Unfortunately, even when trafficking victims escape their circumstances, there is a high re-entry rate to the sex industry.
 Hindrances to a successful exit are many, but some of the primary factors include “lack of employment available to those with few marketable job skills and a criminal record, lack of resources for basic needs…an unfinished education, and a scarcity of adequate services within the community to meet these complex needs.”2

 Another more recent review of the relevant literature names “…having life plans, and career projects for the future…and of feeling that one possesses the skills to satisfy one’s own needs encourages the victims to complete the path of emancipation from exploitation.”3

 Additionally, we provide logistical flexibility that traditional programs cannot.
-Students may need to attend part time, or need the option to take a break from their education as part of their ongoing recovery process.
-While a traditional school would require a student to start from the beginning of the program upon return, we will be able to “hold” those hours already logged and get them back on track for graduation.
+Our students are working on many challenges and need the option to take a break from their education as part of their ongoing recovery process.
+While a traditional school would require a student to start from the beginning of the program upon return, we will be able to “hold” those hours already logged and get them back on track for graduation by working with partnering agencies for wrap around services.

 -